0xrushi/alexa-notify-important-emails/README.md

-# AI for reminding important emails and reminders
+# Alexa AI for reminding important emails and reminders

 ## Motivation :-